-2.1.1.
+2.1.
 Board of Directors

-As at 31 December 2022, the Board comprises of three executive directors and two non-executive directors.
+The Board comprises of three executive directors and two non-executive directors.

-The Board has the ultimate and overall responsibility for the investment firm and defines, oversees and is accountable for the implementation of the governance arrangements.
+The management body has the ultimate and overall responsibility for the investment firm and defines, oversees and is accountable for the implementation of the governance arrangements.

 The Board is responsible for ensuring that the Company complies at all times with its obligations under the Law.
 In doing so, the Board approves and periodically reviews the effectiveness of the policies, arrangements and procedures put in place, whilst if needed, takes appropriate measures to address any deficiencies.